karthikmprakash/cleanDownloads/Readme.md

 The project can be reprogrammed to ones requirements, you can set up a routine or any action trigger like environment. for ex:
 * Rename files in a folder with a predefined structure.
-* For photographers, create folders automatically when you import photos into the coomputer.